17 January 2019

-You can even create some kind of social networks with user profiles so that the members of communities can interact with each other.
+You can even create some kind of social network with user profiles so that the members of communities can interact with each other.

 Search and filtering

-To get the exact results you may need to filter them by contacts, a number of transactions, campaigns, particular funds, geography, types of donation—you name it.
+To get the exact results you may need to filter them by contacts, the number of transactions, campaigns, particular funds, geography, types of donation—you name it.